-His research and teaching focus on computational social science, social influence, social networks, self-emergent inequalities, and collective action.
+Computational social science, social influence, social networks, rich-get-richer dynamics, and collective action

 Via dei Roccettini 9